aymerick/raymond/README.md

 As you can see, the second block parameter is the map key.
 When using structs, it is the struct field name.

-When using arrays the second parameter is element index:
+When using arrays and slices, the second parameter is element index:

 ```go
 ctx := map[string]interface{}{